 I have a life-long love for myth and story.
 I also have been a long-term member of the Federation of British Columbia Writers (FBCW), and as of late, I have joined the Storytellers of Canada (SS-CC).
 Each of these arts-based organizations provides a sense of purpose that directs the dedicated efforts of my flourishing career as a writer, poet, and storyteller.
 A downloadable copy of my archived MA thesis, Narrative, Myth and Cultural Resource Management, is available via UBC cIRcle: it aptly addresses Indigenous Australian storytelling, cultural resource management, and how these stories connect to “Dreaming” sites and local culture in the Wadeye and the Northern Territory.

 I make a constant effort to get involved in the community, and I regularly volunteer at Foundry Victoria, an integrated youth health clinic.
 I recently got awarded funding from the City of Victoria for UNQUIET MINDS to facilitate a series of youth performance workshops as well as an open mic event around mental health awareness.
 As I am particularly interested in these kinds of community-based engagements and creative projects that collectively and critically bring people together—feel free to contact me with any ideas and collaborative prospects!

+I will do my very best to keep site visitors abreast of my research, discoveries, and joys.
 I frequent Twitter—to interact with other creatives and intellectuals.
 Please send me a note or email; I am quite fond of good dialogue!